bjedrocha/koala/README.markdown

 ## Running Koala ##

 Once you have met the installation requirements, follow these steps to get Koala up and running

+0. Clone the repository and run a `bundle install` to get all the required gems.

+> There are at present three gems which are sourced from git.
+Although Bundler makes this easy it should be noted that these three gems do not get installed with the rest of your rubygems.
+They only get installed into the bundle.
+This means that when starting things like resque workers or irb, you'll have to prepend with `bundle exec`.

 1. Edit the `config/settings.yml` file to include your S3 credentials and other settings pertaining to your environment
 2. Koala comes with two Redis configuration files (one for development, the other for testing).
 You can start the redis server with the following